DevStorm9833/AQI/README.md

    + In left side all the NPI details should be shown.

 9. AQI_Ranking
-    + Search Button
+    + Search Button, Refresh, Export, Last updated & Next update Time
-    + Live AQI City Ranking
+    + Table( AQI, PM2.5, 10, NO2, SO2, CO, O3)

 10. NPI_Ranking
     + Search Button